intermine/im-docs/docs/support/upgrade.rst

 Upgrade to InterMine 1.3.x
 ---------------------------------

-No action required to upgrade.
 This code will work with any webapp and database created with InterMine 1.3+.

 Upgrade to InterMine 1.3
 ---------------------------------